makingmusic/rl_gridworld/README.md

 You can modify the following parameters in `main.py`:

-- `num_episodes`: Number of training episodes (default: 1000)
+### Environment Parameters
 - `grid1DSize`: Size of the 1D grid (default: 100)
 - `startState`: Starting position (default: 0)
 - `goalState`: Goal position (default: grid1DSize - 1)

+### Training Parameters
-- `sleep_time`: Time to pause between episodes (default: 0)
+- `num_episodes`: Number of training episodes (default: 5000)

-## Things of note:
+- `optimization_strategy`: Either "epsilon_greedy" or "softmax" (default: "epsilon_greedy")

 - Training beyond 100 states is just a pain and I only do it for fun
 - Adding a reward of -0.01 at every step was a MAJOR breakthrough (See "Determine reward" in gridworld1d.py).
 Think about why - this was super fun for me.
 Without this reward, I just couldn't train past 50 states in reasonable cpu time.
 - You will find a python notebook file (main.ipynb).
 It is a failed attempt to make this run in a notebook.

+### Epsilon-Greedy Parameters (when optimization_strategy = "epsilon_greedy")
+- `learning_rate`: Learning rate for Q-value updates (default: 0.1)
+- `discount_factor`: Discount factor for future rewards (default: 0.99)
+- `epsilon`: Initial exploration rate (default: 1.0)
+- `epsilon_decay`: Decay rate for exploration (default: 0.99)
+- `epsilon_min`: Minimum exploration rate (default: 0.01)

+### Softmax Parameters (when optimization_strategy = "softmax")
+- `temperature`: Initial temperature for softmax exploration (default: 1.0)
+- `temperature_decay`: Decay rate for temperature (default: 0.9)
+- `temperature_min`: Minimum temperature value (default: 0.1)

+### Display Parameters
+- `sleep_time`: Time to pause between episodes (default: 0)
+- `max_rows_in_q_value_table`: Maximum number of rows to display in Q-value table (default: 10)

-## Future
+## Visualization Features

-I want to play with:
+The project includes several visualization features to help understand the learning process:

+Future:
 - starting at different points in the state machine
 - having the goal be another point than the extreme state on the right.
 - allow "jumps", which may be X number of steps that can be taken together.
 Would be fun to see how learning improves (or becomes worse) by higher values of X.
 - Add obstacles or forbidden states so the only way to reach the end would be jump over them.
 - Changing the tradeoffs between exploitation vs exploration.
 There are many algorithsm avaiable include the infamous softmax that are used in modern LLMs too.
 I want to get there.

 ## GPT Says I should try the following: